Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 While WIMP provides a palette of (spatial) controls
 which serve as the building blocks for handling a user activity
 it does not treat user activity as a temporal unit.
+As a consequence,
-The EngagementManager does not use windows or define any spatial layout constructs.
+the EngagementManager does not use windows or any spatial layout constructs.
 It uses keyboard input for all user controls
-(the mouse may be used, if needed, for onscreen space selection only).
+(the mouse may be used, if needed, for onscreen space selection only)
+and an activity-handler draws to the entire screen when it is invoked.
 It does define a palette of user activity handlers
 for activities that are common across apps.
 But these are temporal and not spatial constructs.